covjson/specification/profiles.md

 #### PointSeriesCoverage profile

-- A coverage with PointSeriesCoverage profile must have NdArray objects with `"axisNames"` of either `"t","z","y","x"` or `"t","y","x"`, depending on which axes are defined in the domain.
+- A coverage with PointSeriesCoverage profile must have a domain with PointSeries profile.

 Example:
 ```js